-David Iacovazzi-Pau was born in Luxembourg and studied art in Belgium before moving to the United States.
-While growing up he traveled around Europe, North Africa, and the U.S. This early exposure to different cultures and landscapes prompted Iacovazzi-Pau’s continuing interests in people, diversity, and community.
-His paintings where memory, reality and subjectivity converge are a visual diary.
-They examine space, mood, and the diversity found in the people or places he encounters.
+David Iacovazzi-Pau was born in Luxembourg and studied art in Belgium before relocating to the United States.
+His formative years were shaped by travel across Europe, North Africa, and the U.S.—an early immersion in diverse cultures and landscapes that continues to inform his interest in the people and places he encounters.
+His paintings, where memory, reality and subjectivity converge, serve as a kind of visual diary.

 Photo by Michael Brohm © 2015